AkaBlur/ansible-automation/smb_setup/README.md

 Will create a mount directory where a given set of SMB shares can be mapped into.

-The shares are mounted via a `serviced` entry so that they will persist reboots.
+Default behavior mounts the shares via a `serviced` entry so that they will persist reboots.
+An optional switch **`smb__mount_temp`** will mount them as ephemeral shares onto the host.

 ## Default Vars